Awkward Videos Show Donald Trump Having Trouble Reading Teleprompter In Veterans Day ‘Something Speech’

 — Andy Ostroy (@AndyOstroy) November 11, 2019

-The official Whitehouse.gov transcript of the speech corrected Trump’s odd phrasing, quoting Trump as saying, “That’s something,” as a comment on the sergeant’s courage.
+The official White House transcript of the speech corrected Trump’s phrasing, quoting the president as saying, “That’s something,” as a comment on the sergeant’s courage.

-Even if the White House transcript is indeed what Trump was supposed to say, his halting delivery led Twitter users to label Trump’s Veterans Day address the “Something Speech,” and to circulate the hashtag “#SomethingSpeech.”
+Even if the White House transcript is indeed what Trump was supposed to say, his halting delivery led Twitter users to label Trump’s Veterans Day address the “Something Speech,” and to circulate a corresponding hashtag.

-In another moment, posted from the C-Span broadcast by Vox.com reporter Aaron Rupar, Trump has trouble pronouncing the name of one of World War II’s most famous battles, the “Battle of the Bulge.”
+In another moment posted from the C-Span broadcast by Vox.com reporter Aaron Rupar, Trump seemingly has trouble pronouncing the name of one of World War II’s most famous battles, the “Battle of the Bulge.”

 "Battle of the Bowlge" pic.twitter.com/EOM9XcDiyX